How To Fight Citrus Greening Disease: The Latest!

 Organocide 3-in-1

-We are using plenty of Organocide 3-in-1 at the first sign of insects or fungi.
-It is a broad spectrum product that catches more issues than Neem, so it's our first "go-to" when aphids appear in the spring.
-We haven't seen any psyllids to date.
+We have been known to use plenty of Organocide 3-in-1 at the first sign of insects or fungi (before we got hooked on the cedar oil).
+It is a broad spectrum product that catches more issues than Neem, so it should be a first "go-to" when aphids appear in the spring.
 Neem is a fine product for what it does, we just like the broad spectrum appeal of Organocide 3-in-1.
+And it can be found quickly in a local store.

 Organocide is a petroleum free blend of 93% edible fish oil, 5% sesame oil (the active ingredient) and 2% lecithin.
 It will not harm the bees or other beneficial insects.
 It can easily be found in garden centers: look for the economy sized concentrate form.